Painless Activation Steering: An Automated, Lightweight Approach for Post-Training Large Language Models: Experiment Design Results

 We conduct a grid search over steering layers and steering strengths using the validation split to find the best hyperparameters for PAS.
-We also run PAS with a range of sample sizes (from small data (\texttt{n-train}= 12) to large data (\texttt{n-train}=2400) to investigate the influence of sample size.
+We also run PAS with a range of sample sizes, from \texttt{n-train}=12 to \texttt{n-train}=2400, to study the effect of sample size.

-\paragraph{Result: Moderate Steering Strength Applied at Middle Layer Works the Best} \cref{fig:hyperparameter} reports how iPASwo's accuracy varies with these choices on two representative tasks across three models.
+\textbf{Result 6: PAS works best with middle-layer.} \cref{fig:hyperparameter} reports how iPASwo's accuracy varies with these choices on two representative tasks across three models.
 (More details are reported in~\cref{app:hyperparameter}.)
 Across nearly all 15 behavior tasks and three models (see~\cref{fig:accuracy_strength,fig:accuracy_layer}) we observe a consistent pattern.
 First, iPASwo performs best when the steering vector is injected in the \emph{middle layers} of the transformer (around layer 14 in 32-layer LMs), with gains declining in shallower or deeper layers.
 Second, performance varies with steering strength in a concave manner: very small coefficients yield limited gains, excessively large ones degrade accuracy, and a moderate strength ($\lambda\approx1$) gives the strongest improvements.
-Remarkably, accuracy is independent of the steering vector's norm and depends only on steering strength, suggesting that the \emph{scaling relative to the representation space}---rather than absolute vector magnitude---governs the effectiveness of activation steering.
+Remarkably, accuracy is independent of the steering vector's norm and depends only on steering strength, suggesting that the \emph{scaling relative to representation space}, not absolute vector magnitude, governs the effectiveness of AS.

-\paragraph{Result: PAS Is Effective In Small Data Regime} Across tasks, accuracy generally increased with more training data, but only moderately.
+\textbf{PAS works best with moderate-strength steering.} Across tasks, accuracy generally increased with more training data, but only moderately.
 This shows that PAS is relatively insensitive to sample size and remains effective even in small data regime.
 More details are reported in~\cref{app:samplesize}.